Duncan-W/ADAM/README.md

 The template supports PDF, DVI and PS formats.
 All three formats can be generated with the provided `Makefile`.

-To build the `PDF` version of your thesis, run:
+To build the `PDF` version of this thesis, run:

     make